 These are the most common misconceptions we hear about pre-finished floors…

-While this can technically be true if you’re using a high VOC oil-based finish… most current professional Naperville hardwood floor refinishing companies now offer very low VOC water-based finishes that don’t smell too bad nowadays so this one isn’t as big an issue as the pro pre-finished crowd like to make out.
+While this can technically be true if you’re using a high VOC oil-based finish… most current professional Naperville hardwood floor refinishing companies now offer very low VOC water-based finishes that don’t smell bad.
+So this one isn’t as big an issue as the pro pre-finished crowd like to make out.

 Ok, let’s go on to the next type of hardwood floors…